+What is the size of US dollar bill in mm?
 The size of money may seem insignificant, but for those handling cash regularly, knowing the exact dimensions can be important.
 From cashiers to crafters, many people find themselves wondering, “How big is a dollar bill in millimeters?”
-This comprehensive guide will provide the precise measurements of U.S. dollar bills and explore how their dimensions relate to design, usage, and more.
+This comprehensive guide will provide precise measurements of U.S. dollar bills and explore how their dimensions relate to design, usage, and more.

 If you’re short on time, here’s a quick answer: The dimensions of a modern U.S. dollar bill are approximately 156 mm x 66.3 mm, with slight variations between denominations.

 When it comes to US currency, the dimensions of dollar bills are carefully regulated to ensure consistency and compatibility.
 Understanding these dimensions can be useful for various purposes, such as designing wallets or determining the size of cash registers.

 Let’s take a closer look at the standard dimensions of US dollar bills.

 U.S. dollar bills have a standard width of 2.61 inches or approximately 66.3 millimeters.
 The length, on the other hand, varies depending on the denomination.
 Here are the length measurements for different U.S. dollar bills:

 - $1 bill: 6.14 inches or approximately 155.956 millimeters